uploadcare/uploadcare-js-api-clients/packages/signed-uploads/README.md

       alt="">
 </a>

-This is an Uploadcare [Signed Uploads][uc-docs-signed-uploads] wrapper to work with Node.js.
+This is Uploadcare [Signed Uploads][uc-docs-signed-uploads] wrapper to work with Node.js.

 [API Reference](https://uploadcare.github.io/uploadcare-js-api-clients/signed-uploads/)